 Makes two bottom crusts or one double crust pie

 Mix dry ingredients.
-Cut butter into tablespoon sized-pieces.
+Cut butter into tablespoon-size pieces.
 Put dry ingredients, butter and food processor bowl and blade in the freezer for an hour.

 Set up food processor, add dry ingredients and butter.
 Pulse until the mixture has a sandy texture.
 Since everything is very cold the butter will not be emulsified; it will be tiny little pieces coated in flour.

 Next add the ice water in a thin stream with the machine running.
 Turn machine off.
 You won’t have a solid chunk of dough; it will be crumbly and not fully combined.
-Dump it out on the counter and squeeze the pieces and crumbs together into two fat disks about 1 1/2” thick.
+Dump it out on the counter and squeeze the pieces and crumbs together into two fat disks about 1½ inches thick.
 Chill in the fridge for an hour.

-Take the dough out of the fridge and let it rest for 30-45 minutes, or until near room temperature and malleable.
-Put a disk on a well floured surface and sprinkle with flour.
-Roll it to 1/4″ thickness, rotating as needed to maintain a circular shape and sprinkling with more flour as needed to prevent sticking.
+Take the dough out of the fridge and let it rest for 30 to 45 minutes, or until near room temperature and malleable.
+Put a disk on a well-floured surface and sprinkle with flour.
+Roll it to ¼-inch thickness, rotating as needed to maintain a circular shape and sprinkling with more flour as needed to prevent sticking.

-To make a pre-baked bottom crust for Nesselrode pie: Transfer rolled dough into a 9” pie pan and crimp crust as desired.
+To make a pre-baked bottom crust for Nesselrode pie: Transfer rolled dough into a 9-inch pie pan and crimp crust as desired.
 Prick bottom of crust with fork.
-Bake at 375 degrees for 25 minutes, using pie weights to prevent shrinking.
+Bake at 375° for 25 minutes, using pie weights to prevent shrinking.
 (Alternately you can leave the edge uncrimped and place a second disposable aluminum pie tin over the bottom crust to help the crust keep its shape, as we do in the shop.)

 The second crust can be rolled and transferred to a pan then frozen for use at another time—pie crust actually benefits from being frozen, as ice crystals form that create a flakier crust once baked.
-Otherwise just roll the remaining dough and put it on a cookie pan, slice into squares, sprinkle with cinnamon sugar and bake for 20-25 minutes at 375.
+Otherwise just roll the remaining dough and put it on a cookie pan, slice into squares, sprinkle with cinnamon sugar and bake for 20 to 25 minutes at 375°.
 We call these sugar scraps and they are highly addictive.